BJP leader says will hug Mamata Banerjee if infected by coronavirus, police complaint filed

 "Such words and statements can only come from BJP leaders.
 This reflects the mindset of the party.
 We condemn such insane statements," he said.

-The Trinamool Congress''s Siliguri unit held a rally against Hazra and lodged a police complaint against him.
+The Trinamool Congress' Siliguri unit held a rally against Hazra and lodged a police complaint against him.

 "We have lodged a police complaint against Anupam Hazra.
 We have urged the police to take immediate action against him," a senior TMC leader from the north Bengal city said.